x10-lang/x10-applications/LatticeQCD/README.txt

-5. X10 version with Managed X10 on multiple places (in LatticeQCDdist/src/)
+5. X10 version with Managed X10 in parallel on single place (in LatticeQCDparallel/src/)

 5a.
 Building